catherinehuang7522/Daimler/README.md

  # :rocket: Latest Updates :rocket:
  * Successfully presented the final product to Daimler team on June 8th.
- * Many thanks to Daimer and the CS210 teaching team for facilitating this experience.
+ * Many thanks to Stephen, Jun and the CS210 teaching team for facilitating this experience.
 We have learned to work better in a team, become better programmers and learned to manage expectations between partners and the team.

   #  Past Updates
  *  Spring Quarter **dev roadmap** can be found [here](https://docs.google.com/document/d/1ChToyw4i9olIfGBn4hQI5PKr5D6cuIxsthny17nNpTE/edit?usp=sharing)